jasmine/jasmine.github.io/setup/nodejs.md

 If the name of a spec file or helper file ends in `.mjs`, Jasmine will load it as an [ES module](https://nodejs.org/docs/latest-v13.x/api/esm.html) rather than a CommonJS module.
 This allows the spec file or helper to import other ES modules.
 No extra configuration is required.

-Note that Jasmine does not currently take advantage of the `type` field in `package.json`, so spec and helper files ending in `.js` will be loaded as CommonJS modules even if `"type": "module"` is set in `package.json`.
+If you have ES modules with names ending in `.js`, add `"jsLoader": "import"` to `jasmine.json`.
+This will cause Jasmine to load `.js` files using dynamc import, which should be compatible with both ES modules and CommonJS modules.

 ### CLI Options